eProsima/Fast-DDS-docs/docs/fastdds/persistence/persistence.rst

 .. note::
-    It may be necessary to configure the history depth of the DataWriter and DataReader to a value large enough to guarantee that all the changes stored in the database are enough for a correct recovery of the application
+    It may be necessary to configure the history depth of the DataWriter and DataReader to a value large enough to guarantee that all the changes stored in the database are enough for a correct recovery of the application.

 .. note::
-    RELIABLE reliability is required to allow a full recovery, since it guarantees that all the changes are stored in the database and that they will be available for the DataWriter/DataReader upon restart.
+    |RELIABLE_RELIABILITY_QOS-api| reliability is required to allow a full recovery, since it guarantees that all the changes are stored in
+    the database and that they will be available for the DataWriter/DataReader upon restart.